The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

 \sm

-The work under discussion became a dissertation of Alekseevsky \cite{Ale92}.
-It was published as separate book and is a literal reprint of \cite{Ale88}-\cite{Ale89} with an addition of 4 pages in the beginning.
+The work discussed here became Alekseevsky's dissertation \cite{Ale92}.
+It was published as a separate book and is a literal reprint of \cite{Ale88}-\cite{Ale89} with of 4 pages added to the beginning.
 The introduction contains the following sentence: